abuexegesis/binaryClock/README.md

   ```
 * some other common task are to be found here as well as all over the internet:
   [common git tasks](https://git-scm.com/cheat-sheet))
 * use gitk, or git-cola to see a graphical representation of the structure of your repo

+## Notes about Platform.io
+* you need to create a new platform.io project to get everything set up correctly

+## Notes about wokwi diagrams
+* you can draw the diagram.json using [wokwi diagram editor](https://wokwi.com/projects/463280990119898113).
+It is just json, so if you understand where the compents are placed and what they are you could just use a text editor.
+* you need another file in the root of the project called wokwi.toml.
+This tells where the firmware.elf and firmware.hex files are located in your source code.
+It is typically in .pio/build/nonatmega328